chunhsienho/CarND-PID-Control-Project/README.md

 * After I change the D parameter, I find the vehicle may have big overshot.
 ![image](https://github.com/chunhsienho/CarND-PID-Control-Project/blob/master/Big_P.png)
 I think i should adjust the P parameter.
 So I change the P parameter from 55.64473 to 5.64473 and the vehicle run very well.
+The vehicle would stay in the center of the road and run in 30-40 mph

 ## Code Style